 A mixed population development is a public housing development or portion of a development that was reserved for elderly families and disabled families at its inception (and has retained that character) or a PHA at some point after its inception obtained HUD approval to give preference in tenant selection for all units in the development (or portion of a development) to elderly and disabled families [24 CFR 960.102].
 Elderly family means a family whose head, spouse, cohead, or sole member is a person who is at least 62 years of age.
-Disabled families [24 CFR 5.403].
+Disabled family means a family whose head, spouse, cohead, or sole member is a person with disabilities [24 CFR 5.403].
 PHAs must give elderly and disabled families equal preference in selecting these families for admission to mixed population developments.
-PHAs may not establish a limit on the number of elderly or disabled families to fill these units, PHAs must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.
+PHAs may not establish a limit on the number of elderly or disabled families that may occupy a mixed population development.
+In selecting elderly and disabled families to fill these units, PHAs must first offer the units that have accessibility features for families that include a person with a disability and require the accessibility features of such units.
 PHAs may not discriminate against elderly or disabled families that include children (Fair Housing Amendments Act of 1988).